n8n-io/n8n-docs/docs/1-0-preview.md

 ### Force all n8n instances to have an owner account

 This makes [user management](/user-management/) mandatory, and removes support for other methods such as BasicAuth and JWT.
-It will include a change to n8n pricing plans to make user management is available to all tiers.
+It will include a change to n8n Cloud pricing plans to make user management is available to all tiers.
 Some tiers may still be limited to one user.

 ### Remove support for MySQL and MariaDB as n8n backend databases